5 steps to more mindful travel

 Choose places that are locally owned (as opposed to a huge chain hotel) to ensure that you are contributing to the local economy.
 Any kind of ethical or green policies that your accommodation have is always a plus.

 Anything that you get at home, you can purchase in your destination as well.
-This goes back to supporting the local economy by purchasing bug spray, shampoo, sunblock, etc. that can easily be found at a local market or pharmacy.
+This goes back to supporting the local economy by buying bug spray, shampoo, sunblock, etc. that can easily be found at a local market or pharmacy.
 Your business goes a long way, so pack light and donate what you don’t use.

 Do your research